Jinbei Granse: Jinbei Granse (SY6470) (2005–2020)

-Jinbei Granse 3 (2009–present)
+Jinbei Granse 3 (2009–2020)

 The second facelift which leads to the third generation Granse was the first generation to be restyled exclusively for the Jinbei brand, which differentiates from the looks of the Toyota model.
 The front and rear fascia was restyled, and new lamp designs were implemented.
 Sales started from 2009 and continued to be sold as the Jinbei Granse Kuaiyun alongside the next facelift.

-Jinbei Granse (2014–present)
+Jinbei Granse (2014–2020)

 The third facelift was launched in 2014, and features another full make over for the front and rear.

+Successor

+While production for all Granse models end production, a brand new model, known as the Jinbei Haishiwang or Jinbei Haise King, was unveiled in the same year.
+This model also shares relations to its predecessors with the exterior styled similarly to the Hiace XH10 and XH20 pre-facelift models.
+It is available in both low roof and high roof with the standard engine being a 2 litre four cylinder paired to a 6 speed manual transmission as standard.
+It is available as a 7 seater or 9 seater van.